offthedial/site/src/pages/idtga/rules.md

 ## Others
 - All rules are subject to change between seasons, please make sure you read the rules each season before entering.
+- Head TOs reserve the right to alter the rules at any time due to unforseen circumstances on a case by case basis.
 - If there are an uneven number of players, the latest signups will be set to removed from the tournament.
 Make sure to sign up early to reserve a team!
 - By registering you agree to abide by our [terms and conditions](/legal).